TolgaKmbl/TolgaKmbl/README.md

 ### Hi there, I’m Tolga Kumbul 👋

 - 👀 I’m interested in learning to code and change career pathways!
-- ✍ I’m currently learning Java(Spring/Spring Boot, Spring Security, Spring Cloud with Docker and Kubernetes) and PL/SQL.
+- ✍ I’m currently learning Java(Spring/Spring Boot, Spring Security, Spring Cloud with Docker and Kubernetes), PL/SQL, Typescript and Angular.
 - ✅ I have recently learned Solidity and JavaScript languages alongside with HTML/CSS and React(with Redux) to create a complete Ethereum dApp Project.
 - 🤝 I’m looking to collaborate on anything and everything related to programming topics
 - 👨‍🎓 Istanbul Technical University